 Parents outraged after teacher attacks their 13-year-old daughter in St. Helena Parish

-GREENSBURG - The parents of a St. Helena student who was attacked by her teacher say they are pushing to increase the charges for the educator.
+GREENSBURG — The parents of a St. Helena student say a teacher accused of battery against the girl should face additional charges.

-Carlos Burns said his 13-year-old daughter came home from St. Helena's Career and College Academy on Wednesday with chunks of hair missing after her teacher Ambria Cook got physical with her.
+Carlos Burns said his 13-year-old daughter came home from St. Helena's Career and College Academy on Wednesday with chunks of hair missing and blamed teacher Ambria Cook, who has been arrested for simple battery.

 "She texted me first to say, 'Dad, my hair was gone.
 She pulled my hair out,'" he said.
 "It's heartbreaking.
 She's a girl with pretty hair."